cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 The first component you will encounter when using **React Router** is the `<Router>` component.

-The [`<Router>`](https://reacttraining.com/react-router/core/api/Router) is a common level interface that is implemented by many lower level router such as:
+The [`<Router>`](https://reacttraining.com/react-router/core/api/Router) is a common level interface that is implemented by many lower level routers such as:

 1. `<BrowserRouter>`
 2. `<HashRouter>`